 "BHS basic school range," he says.
-"I have it in three colors."
+"I have it in three colours."

 Thus far, the people I have met have dispelled any prior suspicion that adult babies are simply a bunch of oddball pervs.
 As odd as a preoccupation with wearing polymer polypropylene against your adult genitals may be, the guys here have been pleasant and, for the most part, normal-acting, if you don't look below the waist.
-But Roy, a red-faced, 45-year-old, is a little more forthcoming about his leisure time tastes.
+But Roy, a red-faced, 45-year-old sparky up for the night from Southampton, is a little more forthcoming about his leisure time tastes.
 He fixes me with intense eyes and enthusiastically describes exactly what it is he's into.